Sounds Like a Cult..

 To piggyback off my questions from earlier, if a person eats meat less than a certain amount of times in a year, are they vegetarian?
 If a person eats meat because they respect the animal sacrifice too much to waste it, are they vegetarian?

 Maybe you would say they were flexitarian.
-I have considered identifying as a flexitarian, but in my experience that often means people assume you can “suck it up and eat meat.”
+I have considered identifying as a flexitarian, but in my experience, that often means people assume you can “suck it up and eat meat.”
 I am not writing this to say everyone is a jerk for calling people out for these “slip-ups” (I mean I used to do it all the time) but it has never made me laugh or feel good.

 At the end of the day, most people eating vegetarian or vegan are going against a very difficult cultural norm and are doing it for a higher cause than themselves.
 It is especially hard starting out and failing, especially if people think that being vegetarian and vegan means never slipping up or never eating those products.
 Most of us are just doing our best.

 I didn’t start out on a vegetarian diet because of animal cruelty, but once I stopped eating animals and distanced myself from “meat culture,” it deeply disturbed me.
 I cannot bring myself to benefit from animal sacrifice when I know that I can eat without that horrific component.
-To see how smart and personality-filled my 1-year-old nephew is, and know that pigs have an intelligence of a 3-year-old and live their lives in cages they can’t turn around in, is horrific.

 Next time you want to call out your “cheating” vegetarian/vegan friend, give them the benefit of the doubt instead.
 Think about how you can make things easy for your vegetarian/vegan coworkers when you’re planning events by looking ahead at menus or providing a vegan option.
 I promise we’re not trying to convert you, we are just trying our best in a meat-centric culture.